aiven/devportal/docs/products/opensearch/howto/opensearch-aggregations-and-nodejs.rst

 You should see a list of buckets, one per each year starting at 1996 and up to 2016, with ``doc_count`` indicating how many recipes belong to each year.
 Most of the data items are marked by year 2004.

-Now that we've seen examples of metric and bucket aggregations, time to learn advanced concepts of pipeline aggregations.
+Now that we saw examples of metric and bucket aggregations, time to learn advanced concepts of pipeline aggregations.

 Pipeline aggregations
 *********************